xrzhuang/mapsapi/README.md

 ![](https://media.giphy.com/media/d2jjuAZzDSVLZ5kI/giphy.gif)

 Maps are everywhere :rainbow: We'd be lost without the maps on our phone, and apps from Uber to Snapchat wouldn't work without the capabilities of these APIs.
-Map APIs give us data we couldn't get otherwise like routing and time estimation, and gives us the tools to produce cool data visualizations and construct augmented reality.
+Map APIs give us data we couldn't get otherwise like routing and time estimation and gives us the tools to produce cool data visualizations and construct augmented reality.
 The best part is, it's pretty easy for us to take advantage of all their cool features too :smiley_cat:

 ## Overview